 A wide variety of birds can be seen here because of the diversity of forest habitats—white-browed scrubwren, emerald dove, pheasant coucal, double-barred finch, red-backed fairy-wren, yellow-faced honeyeater, spotted pardalote, rufous fantail and scaly-breasted lorikeet are just a few species you may encounter.

-This area is home to koalas, goannas, echidnas and grey kangaroos.
+This area is home to koalas, goannas, possums and grey kangaroos.